zivtech/bear_skin/README.txt

 reinstall gulp: sudo npm install gulp -g

 After the process finishes, you'll be able to run all the gulp tasks (see below).

-Note: The theme relies on a contributed module for its responsive menu (as shown in the demo at bearskin.zivtech.com).
-If it is not installed already, download the module at https://www.drupal.org/project/responsive_menus and configure it to use sidr (you'll have to install the library as well), have .region-navigation .main-menu as the trigger, a <span> as markup and respond at 800px.

 Gulp tasks
 ------------